drpetersonfernandes/SimpleLauncher/home.md

 We do NOT provide ROMs or ISOs.

 ## Where to Find Game Cover Images
-We provide an Image Pack for some systems.<br>
+We provide Image Pack for some systems.<br>
 If the Image Pack is not provided, you can download cover images from websites like [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).

 ## List of Parameters for Emulators